magnumjs/mag.js/README.md

 state.name._value = state.name._value + ''

-event (e, index, node, data) default context is node
+event (e, index, node, data) default context is the target element

 * index is the xpath index of the node -1
 * data is the index data of the parent if in a list (map{path,data,node,index})
+* if promise is returned it will defere redraw until resolved

 ####Events